Akash-Sharma-1/Akash-Sharma-1/README.md

 <br />
 <br />

-Hi, I'm Akash 😉, a programmer, a developer and a tech-enthusiast. 👨🏻‍💻 I absolutely adore programming and developing new things ⚙🛠.
-I'm passionate about solving problems through code🚀🚀 helping the world🌎 and making the lifes of people 👨‍👨‍👧 around me easier!
+Hi, I'm Akash 😉, a programmer, a developer and a tech-enthusiast. 👨🏻‍💻 I absolutely adore programming and developing new things ⚙.
+I'm passionate about solving problems through code🚀helping the world🌎 and making the lifes of people 👨‍👨‍👧 around me easier!

   <img align="right" alt="GIF" src="https://media.giphy.com/media/iIqmM5tTjmpOB9mpbn/giphy.gif" />